caleb531/intervarsity-theme/README.md

 2. The primary font, used for everything else

+### WP Maintenance Mode integration

+The InterVarsity Theme also integrates with the [WP Maintenance Mode](https://wordpress.org/plugins/wp-maintenance-mode/) plugin by applying the chosen fonts and colors to the active maintenance page.

 ### Everything else

 There are many more features and options available in the InterVarsity Theme,